 The Masai people have a long history with the lions, I would say they are distant cousins from way back.

-However, the Maasai people after circumcision, they were mandated to become real men to guard the community and one of the factors to prove they were ready was to kill a stray lion.
+However, the Maasai people after circumcision were mandated to become real men to guard the community and one of the factors to prove they were ready was to kill a stray lion.

 Why a stray lion?
 They had a good relationship but if any of the lions attacked their cattle or any one of them then they would be dispatched to clear the mess just like the C.I.A.

-This was a brief history to show you how the Maasai are related with the lions, though that was way back then.
+This was a brief history to show you how the Maasai are related to the lions, though that was way back then.

 Today the Maa People and lions respect each other, a lion is very unlikely to attack when you have those Masai Shukas or when you are with a Masai guard in your company.